-The instructor should also report the incident to the Director of Student Life through the online Academic Integrity Reporting Intake form.
+The instructor should also report the incident to the Dean of Students through the online Academic Integrity Reporting Intake Form

-Upon receipt of the first “Academic Dishonesty Report” form concerning a student, the Director of Student Life shall personally meet with each student in question.
+Upon receipt of the first “Academic Dishonesty Report” form concerning a student, the Dean of Students shall personally meet with each student in question.
 During the meeting, the student will be served a written warning and one or more of the following sanctions:

-Upon receipt of a second “Academic Dishonesty Report” form concerning the same student, the Director of Student Life shall meet with the student again and determine a course of action that meets the needs of the student and the learning mission of Bakersfield College.
+Upon receipt of a second “Academic Dishonesty Report” form concerning the same student, the Dean of Students shall meet with the student again and determine a course of action that meets the needs of the student and the learning mission of Bakersfield College.

 College Research Survival Skills was initiated by the Library as an outreach to area high schools who are preparing BC’s future students.
 In the initial video, ten BC faculty members discuss the research expectations held by professors at Bakersfield College for their students.
 Colleagues from English, Philosophy, Biology, Chemistry, Nursing, Anthropology, and History share their views of what students need to know and do in order to succeed in college-level research.
-Although it is geared to incoming students, the video is also relevant to students who are already here at BC. is available online at The full version of the original Research Sufival Skills is on YouTube and can also be posted in your class materials.
+Although it is geared to incoming students, the video is also relevant to students who are already here at BC. is available online at <a data-cke-saved-href="https://www.youtube.com/watch?v=BNHPUge6Obc" href="https://www.youtube.com/watch?v=BNHPUge6Obc" rel="noopener" "="">The full version of the original Research Survival Skills is on YouTube and can also be posted in your class materials.